jgdevrennes/jgdevrennes/README.md

 ---

 * 👀 I'm interested in **Test Automation** and **Python programming**
-* 🌱 I'm currently learning @Robotframework and Python
+* 🌱 I'm currently learning Robotframework, Python and Docker
-* 💞️ I'm looking to collaborate on **Quality Assurance Projects**
+* 💞️ I like to collaborate on **Test Automation For Quality Assurance Projects**

 ---